skvark/JuveFood/README.md

 - Restaurants may be in different order after every update because the data is pushed to UI asynchronously
 - only current day's foods are shown
 - language option translates only foods, nothing else (if there are both translations at Juvenes API)
+    - this seems to be broken, language stucks sometimes to English (at Settings the selection can be Finnish..)
 - loader icon is missing if network connection is slow
 - Settings UI is not so great
 - Current date does not update if the app is running, only restart updates it